 Seán Duignan reports on a bomb left at a church in Saintfield, Belfast.
 The parish priest defused it by cutting a wire connected to the device.

 Plans for future civil rights demonstrations are being planned throughout Northern Ireland this afternoon.
-With demonstrations deteriorating into violent clashes, the civil rights movement is faced with the dilemma of whether or not to continue this form of protest.

 A RTÉ News report on a clash between police and youths in Derry

 On the weekend of the 12 July commemorations, hundreds of youths in Derry clash with the police.

 Donal Kelly reports on the scenes of destruction in Derry after the rioting of the previous night.